-One of the fond memories that I have was, first of all, my grandmother worked on campus--she was the cook at Chi Phi fraternity house.
-So, I was at Washington Elementary School, and I had decided that I was going to be president, of our class.
-I was in sixth grade, and so the guys at my grandmother’s fraternity house made up all kinds of posters and slogans and everything for my campaign.
+One of the fond memories that I have was—first of all, my grandmother worked on campus.
+She was the cook at Chi Phi fraternity house.
+So, I was at Washington Elementary School, and I had decided that I was going to be president of our class.
+I was in sixth grade.
+So the guys at my grandmother’s fraternity house made up all kinds of posters and slogans and everything for my campaign.

 I also remember that the guys at the fraternity house made up a campaign slogan for me.
 And my campaign slogan was, “Edie-weedy sure is speedy, vote for Edie, yes indeed-y.”

 And I did win the campaign.
-And what’s so funny…[INTERVIEWER LAUGHS]...so what’s even funnier than that is that now, like I said I’m seventy years old, I sometimes run into some of my old friends and they’ll say, “Hey, Edie-weedy sure is speedy, vote for Edie, yes indeed-y.”
-[LAUGHS]
+And so what’s even funnier than that is that now—like I said I’m seventy years old—I sometimes run into some of my old friends and they’ll say, “Hey, Edie-weedy sure is speedy, vote for Edie, yes indeed-y.” (laughs)

 I had to laugh because I remember that.
-And it was just a really fond memory, and it was just a real fun time and like I said we had the whole school decorated up.
+And it was just a real fond memory, and it was just a really fun time.
+And like I said we had the whole school decorated up.
 It was like a real political campaign, you know, for a sixth grader in elementary school.